fbpx

 Vaccination

 The College of Wooster references CDC vaccination recommendations.
-Wooster requires that all incoming students (including transfer students) receive COVID-19 vaccination.
-We also strongly encourage all students, faculty, and staff, to stay up to date with their COVID-19 vaccination as recommended by the CDC.
+While we do not require vaccination, we encourage all students, faculty, and staff, to stay up to date with their COVID-19 vaccination as recommended by the CDC, and we ask that incoming students report their vaccination status using the confidential Student Wellness Portal.

 Visit the CDC website to learn more about staying up to date and the recommended vaccines.
 Visit www.vaccines.gov to find a location to schedule your vaccine.